iotaledger/introduction-docs/docs/firefly/verify_download.md

 2. Go to **Digital Signatures** > **Details** > **View Certificate**.

+#### For Firefly 1.2.0 and earlier
 3. In the Certification Path tab, make sure that the path matches the following information:

-    - DigiCert.
+    - DigiCert
-    - DigiCert SHA2 Assured Code Signing CA.
+    - DigiCert SHA2 Assured Code Signing CA
+    - IOTA Stiftung

+4. Make sure that the Certificate status reads "This certificate is OK.".

+#### For Firefly 1.3.0 and later
+3. In the Certification Path tab, make sure that the path matches the following information:

+    - Sectigo (AAA)
+    - Sectigo Public Code Signing Root R46
+    - Sectigo Public Code Signing CA R36
-    - IOTA Stiftung.
+    - IOTA Stiftung

-4. Make sure that the Certificate status reads, "This certificate is OK.".
+4. Make sure that the Certificate status reads "This certificate is OK.".

 ## MacOS Operating System